-Students will be looking at leadership development from a number of angles; current theories, leader identification and leadership skills.
-The impact of leadership on the social action process will be analysed in the context of rural communities.
-Analysis of the social action process will focus on participatory approaches to rural community development and extension.
+Students will be looking at leadership development from a number of angles; current theories, leader identification and The impact of leadership skills. leadership on the social action process will be analysed in the context of rural Analysis of the social communities. action process will focus on participatory approaches to rural community development and extension.
 Students will have the opportunity to enhance personal leadership skills through discussion and practice.

 Fall semester - 3 lecs per week.
 Offered in alternate years.
-First offered in 1999-2000.
+Next offered in 2001-2002.